 "A person who has done you in will never forgive you."
-A quote from my mate Roger who was a bit of a lateral thinker; he is now with the Lord and driving him crazy with some of his weird ideas.
+This is a quote from my mate Roger who was a bit of a lateral thinker; he is now with the Lord and driving him crazy with some of his weird ideas.

 It was one of those beautiful autumn days, crisp and clear, the sun brilliant but not burning.
 The leaves had started to fall from the Poplars and had created a soft brown blanket about us.
-The drive to Wombian caves had been a horror, but now in the caves valley, it was total relaxation.
+The drive to Wombian caves, South of Sydney, Australia, had been a horror, but now in the caves valley, it was total relaxation.
 We had been out for an hour or so gathering firewood.
-All the chopping and sawing up was now completed, the timber stacked next to the barbecue; all was ready for the sausage sizzle and campfire in the evening.
+The chopping and sawing was now completed and stacked next to the barbecue; all was ready for the sausage sizzle and the campfire that evening.

 As we sat talking, a lady from a neighboring campsite came over and started to gather up an armful of our timber.
 We all watched in amazement, and out of shock, not a word was said.
 As she walked off, there was some nervous laughter.
 Deep in the recess of our psyche there lay the sense that existence could easily be reduced to dog eat dog.
 Underneath all the trappings of society, law and order, niceness, lay chaos and darkness.